Living in Tropical Florida, Paradise Waiting for You and Your Money!

 Because of the very warm and comfortable temperatures, I and pretty much everyone I know, wears Shorts and T-Shirts as their daily wardrobe.
 And, we wear these clothes becaue they are cool and comfortable.

-I recently drove to Virginia to visit my family for a couple of weeks.
+I recently drove to my hometown in Virginia to visit my family for a couple of weeks.
 And, as it turned out, this was the first time I had worn long pants or a jacket in over eight months.

 It was an odd feeling having to take these clothes that I used to wear every day; heavy pants, and shirts and thick socks, and wrap them around my body in order to offset the cold Virginia weather.
 The strange thing to me was that I used to wear these same uncomfortable clothing items every day, but now they were so constraining!